siyuanliii/deformation-aware-unpaired-image-translation/README.md

 ### Dataset preparation
 For animal dataset, you can download from [here](https://drive.google.com/drive/folders/16A0aPG7takJRat5866sojS1s548gTdmN?usp=sharing).
 Note that for real images we can only provide drosophila images for now.
-For C.elegans and Zebra fish, we haven't gotten permission to release yet.
-We will release them once we get permission.
+For C.elegans and Zebra fish, we don't own the data.
 If you need those data, you can find the sources from our paper.

 Put the download models in folder
 ```